cyberark/cyberark-conjur-cli/README.md

 del credentials
 ```

 Note: The password should be in the form of the api_key.

 ##### In case connection already has been done

+If a prior connection has been made by the SDK or the CLI with your username and account, then the credentials already
+stored in the credentials store.
+In that case, we only need to get the credentials store using `CredentialStoreFactory`

 ```
 credentials_provider = CredentialStoreFactory.create_credential_store()
 ```
-Note: The credentials already store in the system key store or inside the `.netrc` file

 If written to the `.netrc`, it is strongly recommended that you delete those credentials when not using the SDK.
 The
 file is located at the user home directory.